Angel Band (album)

 Angel Band is an acoustic collection of gospel songs by Emmylou Harris, released on July 7, 1987.
 The album was recorded live "off the floor" featuring a band composed of Vince Gill (mandolin, vocals), Carl Jackson (guitar, vocals) and Emory Gordy Jr. (bass, vocals).
 Jerry Douglas (dobro) and Mark O'Connor (fiddle) were overdubbed on some tracks.

+The album netted for Emmylou Harris another nomination for the Grammy Award for Best Female Country Vocal Performance at the 30th Annual Grammy Awards with the award going to K.T.
+Oslin for "80s Ladies".